Kudaes/Eclipse/README.md

 	Usage: eclipse.exe -m spawn|hijack -b C:\Windows\System32\rdpclip.exe -r 3 [options]

 	Options:
 	    -h, --help          Print this help menu.
 	    -m, --mode          Hijack the Activation Context of a new (spawn) or an already running (hijack) process.
 	    -b, --binary        Absolute path to the executable used to spawn the new process.
 	    -f, --manifest-file
 	                        Path to the manifest file from which the new Activation Context is created.
 	    -r, --resource-number
 	                        Resource index of the current executable where the manifest is located.
 	    -p, --pid           PID of the process whose Activation Context is to be hijacked.
+	    -n, --new-console   Set CREATE_NEW_CONSOLE flag to spawn the new process.
+	    -d, --debug         Enable SeDebugPrivilege to interact with the remote process.

 # Content